Lee Sze Ho: Kwai Tsing

 Lee started his football career at Kwai Tsing.
 However, he left the club after the 2005–06 season.

 Hong Kong 08

-Lee joined First Division club Hong Kong 08 in the 2006 summer.
+Lee joined First Division club Hong Kong 08 in the summer of 2006.

 Shatin

 He joined Third Division club Shatin after spending a season at Hong Kong 08.
 He was one of the key members at the club to lead them gain promotion to First Division in two years.

 Mutual

 Lee joined Second Division club Pontic in 2010 summer, following former Shatin coach Lee Wai Man.
 The club successfully gained promotion to the First Division at the end of the season, but they refused to promote and thus were knocked out from the Hong Kong league system.
 Thus, Lee became a free agent.

 Southern

 Lee joined Second Division club Southern on a free transfer.
-His arrival had a great influence, as he led the club gain promotion to the First Division for the first time in club history.
+His arrival had a great influence, as he led the club to gain promotion to the First Division for the first time in club history.